samsamitech/samsamitech.github.io/content/projects/index.md

 ---
 title: "My Projects"
-draft: false
+Author: "Hamed Samsami"
 ---

 Welcome to my projects page!
-Here you'll find a diverse collection of innovative initiatives that blend my passion for hydroinformatics, programming, and open-source development.
-Each project is a reflection of my commitment to leveraging technology for solving real-world challenges in the water industry and beyond.
-Dive in and explore!
+Here you'll find different projects I've worked on.
+They mix my love for water science, computer programming, and free software.

 ## HydroHamed

-**A Digital Garden for Hydroinformatics Enthusiasts**
+**A Hub for Hydroinformatics Enthusiasts**

-HydroHamed is my digital garden—a dynamic and evolving hub designed for hydroinformatics enthusiasts, engineers, researchers, and scientists.
-This platform serves as a rich repository of insights, tutorials, and discussions around the intersection of water systems and technology.
-Whether you're looking to deepen your understanding of hydraulic modeling, explore the latest AI applications in water management, or simply connect with like-minded individuals, HydroHamed is your go-to resource.
+HydroHamed is my online space for sharing knowledge about water science and technology.
+It's for engineers, researchers, scientists, and anyone interested in this field.
+You can find helpful information, guides, and discussions here.

 🔗 [Explore HydroHamed](https://www.hydrohamed.com)

 ## Flood Events Database

-**Comprehensive Global Flood Data at Your Fingertips**

-Growing up fascinated by the power and unpredictability of water, I became a dedicated hydroinformatics enthusiast, delving deeply into the study of flood events and their impacts.
-With years of experience under my belt, I recognized a significant gap: there was no comprehensive, publicly accessible global resource for flood data.
-This lack of information affected not only the general public but also engineers, scientists, researchers, and decision-makers who needed reliable data to make informed choices.

-Determined to bridge this gap, I embarked on a mission to create a solution.
-Thus, the Flood Events Database was born—a free, open-source web application designed to provide users with real-time, detailed information on flood events from around the world.
-With this tool, we can better understand flood patterns, prepare for future events, and ultimately save lives.
+**A Citizen Science Project for Gathering Flood Events Data**

+I've always been interested in studying floods and how they affect people.
+I noticed there wasn't a good place to find flood information from around the world.
+So, I created the Flood Events Database.
+It's a free website where anyone can find and share information about floods.
+This helps people understand floods better and be more prepared.

 🔗 [Access the Flood Events Database](https://fed.hydrohamed.com)